alexgilgal/Thesis_methods/README.md

 With these steps, you have loaded all the necessary programs to reproduce all our ATAC-seq analyses.

+## Contents

+### ATAC-seq analysis
+In this folder you can find all the scripts necesary to reproduce ATAC-seq analyses.

 ## Authors and acknowledgement
 The main author of this repository is Alejandro Gil (agilgal AT upo DOT es agilgal@upo.es)